 Tag Archives: car dealer extras

-So you've learned how to buy a car at the best possible price and think that guarantees you a good deal.
+So you've learned how to negotiate a new car and think that guarantees you a good deal.
 Well think again!
-Did you know that a majority of a car dealer's profit comes from the Finance Office (or F&I Department)?
+Did you know a majority of a car dealer's profit comes from fees and add-ons in the Finance Office?

 Dealerships want you to think the hard part is over and that it's time to let your guard down.
-But as you're getting ready to sign for your new car, the Finance Manager will smoothly convince you that you need expensive add-ons and extras.
+But as you're getting ready to sign for your new car, the Finance Manager will smoothly convince you that you need expensive add-ons and accessories.